-PowerPoint 2016 includes relatively minor enhancements for one-time purchasers of Office 2016 desktop and a few additional enhancements for Microsoft 365 subscribers.
-Most of the enhancement are generic to Office 2016 and shared with Office 2016 Word and Excel, including the Tell Me and Insights features, new chart types, support for Ink Equations, and easy sharing via SharePoint or OneDrive.
-Collaboration is improved in PowerPoint 2016 through a conflict resolution feature that displays side-by-side versions of PowerPoint slides that have been changed by different team members in different ways, making it easier to determine which version to retain.
-Additional improvements to Office 2016 PowerPoint desktop, which are also available for PowerPoint 2013 via updates, include support for 1920 x 1080 video resolution and the ability to apply Smart Guides to tables.
-Subscription versions of PowerPoint 2016 available through Office 365 include support for real-time co-authoring, a new Morph transition type, and the PowerPoint Designer service for improving the appearance of your slides.
+PowerPoint 2016 and PowerPoint 2019 include relatively minor enhancements for one-time purchasers of Office 2016 or Office 2019 desktop and a few additional enhancements for Microsoft 365 subscribers.
+Most of the enhancement are generic to Office 2016 and Office 2019 and shared with Office 2016 and 2019 Word and Excel, including the Tell Me and Insights features, new chart types, support for Ink Equations, and easy sharing via SharePoint or OneDrive.
+Collaboration is improved in PowerPoint 2016 and PowerPoint 2019 through a conflict resolution feature that displays side-by-side versions of PowerPoint slides that have been changed by different team members in different ways, making it easier to determine which version to retain.
+Additional improvements to Office 2016 and Office 2019 PowerPoint desktop, which are also available for PowerPoint 2013 via updates, include support for 1920 x 1080 video resolution and the ability to apply Smart Guides to tables.
+Subscription versions of PowerPoint available through Microsoft 365 include support for real-time co-authoring, a Morph transition type, and the PowerPoint Designer service for improving the appearance of your slides.

 PowerPoint 2010 introduced a wide selection of tools for creating and displaying business information.
 Built-in video editing and embedding features allow you to put together compelling multimedia presentations and Microsoft Office Backstage simplifies file management and supports in-place video file compression.
 Integration with SharePoint Foundation allows live broadcasts of PowerPoint 2010 presentations that can be watched by viewers who do not have PowerPoint.
 SharePoint Foundation also enables simultaneous multi-site co-authoring.
 Collaboration is further supported by Lync Server or Office Communications Server for presence awareness, instant messaging, and one-click phone dialing.
 Microsoft Web App combined with SharePoint Foundation allows you to view and lightly edit PowerPoint 2010 presentations from most web browsers on most desktop computers, laptops, or smart phones.

-For information about Progent's live online training services for Office PowerPoint, visit Office PowerPoint and Office 365 PowerPoint live online training.
+For information about Progent's live online training services for Office PowerPoint, visit Office PowerPoint and Microsoft 365 PowerPoint live online training.

 Microsoft Office Access

-Office Access 2016 largely retains the feature set of its predecessor, Office Access 2013, but benefits from enhancements common to Office 2016 such as the Tell Me capability for quickly locating the proper button or menu to carry out a desired action.
-The new Linked Table Manager dialog allows you to export a list of a database's linked data sources to an Excel workbook, which can be especially useful if you are trying to analyze a legacy Access application.
+Office Access 2016 and Access 2019 largely retain the feature set of their predecessor, Office Access 2013, but benefit from enhancements common to Office 2016 such as the Tell Me capability for quickly locating the proper button or menu to carry out a desired action.
+The Linked Table Manager dialog allows you to export a list of a database's linked data sources to an Excel workbook, which can be especially useful if you are trying to analyze a legacy Access application.
 New database templates have been modernized, and the default size of the Show Table dialog has been increased to display the names or more tables and queries.
-New features of Access Web App when used with SharePoint 2016 with Access Service include cascading controls, improved database filters, enhanced Related Item Control, expanded storage and faster performance for images, integration of Access web apps with Office Add-ins, and support for locking tables from editing.
-Office 365 Access now includes an updated Linked Table Manager, allows you to add new charts forms and reports, and lets you link or import data from Saleforce and Dynamics 365.
+When used with SharePoint 2016 or later with Access Service, Access Web App features cascading controls, improved database filters, enhanced Related Item Control, expanded storage and faster performance for images, integration of Access Web App with Office Add-ins, and support for locking tables from editing.
+Microsoft 365 Access includes an updated Linked Table Manager, allows you to add new charts forms and reports, and lets you link or import data from Salesforce and Dynamics 365.

-For information about Progent's online consulting, application development, and training services for all versions of Office Access and Office 365 Access, visit Office Access consulting, development and training.
+For information about Progent's online consulting, application development, and training services for all versions of Office Access and Microsoft 365 Access, visit Office Access consulting, development and training.

-How Progent Can Help You with Microsoft Office and Office 365
+How Progent Can Help You with Microsoft Office and Microsoft 365

-Progent can help you integrate Microsoft 365 and Office 2016 with other Microsoft applications and platforms including SharePoint, Lync, Skype for Business, and SQL Server, or provide Cisco Unified Communications Manager consulting to integrate Microsoft Office with Cisco's Unified CM and Jabber software.
+Progent can help you integrate Microsoft 365, Office 2016 and Office 2019 with other Microsoft applications and platforms including SharePoint, Lync, Skype for Business, and SQL Server, or provide Cisco Unified Communications Manager consulting to integrate Microsoft Office with Cisco's Unified CM and Jabber software.
 In addition, Progent's Cisco-certified CCIE network engineers can help you optimize your network infrastructure to support local and remote desktop PCs, laptops, and smart phones so that your workers can benefit from advanced levels of security, availability, and performance whenever and wherever they run Microsoft Office applications.

-Progent's Microsoft-certified consultants can help you with all facets of Microsoft Office integration, consulting, and technical support including:
+Progent's Microsoft-certified consultants can help you with all facets of Microsoft Office and Microsoft 365 integration, consulting, and technical support including:

-ProSight Data Protection Services Altaro O365 Total Backup Solutions
+ProSight Data Protection Services 365 Total Backup Solutions for Microsoft 365

-Office 365 offers rudimentary archiving but does not include integrated support for key data protection capabilities such as Exchange Online backups or greater than 30-day point-in-time recovery for OneDrive or SharePoint Online.
-Altaro O365 Total Backup provides a feature-rich BDR solution for programmable backup and rapid restoration of all your company's Office 365 mailboxes, Teams Chats, SharePoint sites, and OneDrive for Business data.
-Progent is an Altaro partner and offers ProSight Data Protection Services (DPS) O365 Backup to provide end-to-end management services for Altaro's Office 365 data protection product.
-ProSight DPS O365 delivers a low-cost backup-as-a-service (BaaS) solution that protects Office 365 apps against data loss or corruption resulting from user or software error, malicious corruption, and cyber attacks like ransomware.
-For more information, visit ProSight Data Protection Services Altaro O365 Backup solutions.
+Microsoft 365 provides rudimentary archiving but does not include native support for crucial data protection capabilities like Exchange Online backups or long-term point-in-time recovery for OneDrive for Business or SharePoint Online.
+Hornetsecurity's 365 Total Backup delivers a full-featured platform for programmable backup and rapid recovery of all your organization's M365 mail, Teams Chats, SharePoint sites, OneDrive for Business data, and content on Windows endpoints.
+Progent is a certified Hornetsecurity/Altaro partner and has designed ProSight Data Protection Services 365 Total Backup to provide end-to-end management services for Hornetsecurity's 365 Total Backup product.
+ProSight Data Protection Services 365 Total Backup delivers an affordable backup-as-a-service (BaaS) solution that guards M365 apps against data loss or corruption resulting from user or software mistakes, malevolent corruption, and malware assaults such as ransomware.
+To find out more, go to ProSight DPS 365 Total Backup services for Microsoft 365.

 Contact Progent for Microsoft Office Support

-To find out more about Progent's migration and support services for Microsoft Office and Office 365, call 1-800-993-9400 or visit Contact Progent.
+To find out more about Progent's migration and support services for Microsoft Office and Microsoft 365, call 1-800-993-9400 or visit Contact Progent.